Impact

 Risk and Exploitability

-The vulnerability is classified as Critical, indicating a very high severity.
-EPSS data is not available, so the precise likelihood of exploitation cannot be quantified, but the absence of a KEV listing suggests it has not yet been widely observed in the wild.
+The vulnerability is classified as High, with a CVSS score of 8.3.
+An EPSS score of 0.00236 (<1%) indicates a very low probability of exploitation.
+The absence of a KEV listing suggests it has not yet been widely observed in the wild.
 The likely attack vector is a remote attacker who has succeeded in compromising the renderer process; once that initial foothold is achieved, crafted HTML can trigger the sandbox escape attempt.
-Organizations should treat this as a high‑risk issue requiring immediate remediation.
+Organizations should treat this as a high-risk issue requiring immediate remediation.

 OpenCVE Enrichment